JaapvanEkris/openrowingmonitor/docs/README.md

 ## Installation

 You will need a Raspberry Pi Zero 2 W, Raspberry Pi 3, Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is preferred).
+Connect to the device with SSH and folow the [Detailed Installation Instructions](installation.md).
+This guide will help you install the software and explain how to connect the rowing machine.
+If you can follow the guide, it will work.

+> [!IMPORTANT]
+> Due to architecture changes, both a Raspberry Pi Zero W (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)) Raspberry Pi 5 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)) will not work.

+> [!TIP]
-Currently, a Raspberry Pi 5 will not work (see [this issue](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)).
-Connect to the device with SSH and folow the [Detailed Installation Instructions](installation.md) for more information on the software installation and for instructions on how to connect the rowing machine.
-Don't have a Raspberry Pi, but do have an ESP32 lying about?
-No problem, our sister project ported [OpenRowingMonitor for the ESP32](https://github.com/Abasz/ESPRowingMonitor), which works well (although uses a bit less accurate math due to platform limitations).
+> Don't have a Raspberry Pi, but do have an ESP32 lying about?
+No problem, our sister project ported [OpenRowingMonitor for the ESP32](https://github.com/Abasz/ESPRowingMonitor), which works well (although it is a bit less accurate due to platform limitations).

-Please observe that active support for the Raspberry Pi Zero W has been dropped as of february 2024 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)), due to package conflicts beyond our control.
-We do [maintain branch where we will backport functional improvements until April 2025](https://github.com/JaapvanEkris/openrowingmonitor/tree/v1beta_updates_Pi_Zero_W), which should run on legacy versions of Raspberry Pi OS (not on Bookworm).

 ## How it all started